paulo-pagliosa/Ds/README.md

 Ds is an Open Source C++ class library for [OpenGL]-based graphics application development.
-It contains classes and templates for math objects (vectors, points, quaternions, and transformations), spatial data structures (grids, trees, and bounding volume hierarchies), scene graph management ([Unity]-like scene object hierarchy and components such as triangle meshes, lights, and cameras), and basic [OpenGL] rendering and ray-tracing support, among others.
+It contains classes and templates for math objects (vectors, points, quaternions, and transformations), spatial data structures (grids, trees, and bounding volume hierarchies), scene graph management ("[Unity]-like" scene object hierarchy and components such as triangle meshes, lights, and cameras), and basic [OpenGL] rendering and ray-tracing support, among others.

 Ds has been employed in the teaching of subjects such as computer graphics, visualization, and games, in undergraduate and graduate courses of Computer